This article is about “may contain” warnings in the United States. For the Canadian version, click here.

 – Because advisory labels are voluntary, there is no guarantee products without these warnings will not contain traces of allergens.
 If you are ever unsure about a packaged food, Allergic Living suggests calling the manufacturer to find out about its food allergy management practices.
 If company representatives can’t adequately answer your questions, avoid the food.

 – Food manufacturers that develop products with allergy concerns in mind are invaluable to consumers with food allergies.
-Become familiar with them (e.g. you will read about many in Allergic Living magazine).
+Become familiar with them.
 Some will promote right on a label that they produce in a “dedicated facility” without certain allergens – e.g. peanut or milk or wheat.

 Extra Caution: If your child is peanut-allergic and a product has a precautionary warning for nuts but not peanuts, you would be wise to contact the manufacturer to ensure it isn’t including peanuts in the term “nuts”.
 (While peanuts are technically legumes, the term “nuts” can often gets used as a catchall.)

 Do ‘May Contains’ actually contain the allergen – or is this just a case of companies protecting themselves against litigation?

 While it may be that some companies simply add a “may contain” for legal protection, you can’t assume that is so.
 In at least three studies now, foods with precautionary labels “did contain” the allergen in question.

 See our article Advisory Labels: May Contain Confusion about a 2013 study in which products with “may contain” warnings were tested for the presence of peanut allergen.